Phantasy Star III: Development

-The game was developed and published by Sega for the Sega Genesis, where it first released in Japan in April 1990 and in North America in July 1991.
+The game was developed and published by Sega for the Sega Genesis, where it first released in Japan in April 1990, and in North America in June 1991.
 Producer Kazunari Tsukamoto described Phantasy Star III as being similar to a collection of side stories when compared to the connected narrative of its predecessor and the sequel Phantasy Star IV: The End of the Millennium.
 This and its altered graphic style was due to the team being different from earlier Phantasy Star entries.
 Hirondo Saiki acted as game designer.
 The game's multiple endings proved difficult to implement due to data storage limitations.
 The branching narrative and gameplay paths were added to set the game apart from other role-playing games (RPGs) due to the crowded market at the time.
 The game was the first time designers and programmers came together as a team rather than separate units, but Saiki became fatigued during development of the game's later stages due to being sole designer.
 In order to realise the planned scale of the world, several portions of the narrative needed to be cut.
 Character designs and the cover art were done by Saru Miya, who remembered experiencing great hardships with the project, describing it as something which she considered a "home-spun" project.
 The music for Phantasy Star III was composed by Izuho Numata, who had only been at Sega for two years.
 She later claimed that the project was challenging due to her lack of experience with composing for RPGs.
+Numata revealed that the original plan was to have the music change depending on who was in the party.
+As that took up too much memory, they ended up with the music changing based on how many total members were in the party.